When you’ve been in strength sports or a sport at all long enough, you start to notice something uncomfortable:

 Powerlifting likely has more participants than spectators.

-Local meets are filled with lifters, coaches, and family, but not many pure fans.
+Local meets are filled with lifters, coaches, family and friends, but not many pure fans.

 Why?

-Even at high levels like the IPF World Classic Powerlifting Championships, the viewership is niche compared to physique or strongman events — and even compared to Olympic exposure every four years.
+Even at high levels like the IPF World Championships, the viewership is niche compared to physique or strongman events — and even compared to Olympic exposure every four years.

-Total viewers: 500-1000 at national events, with the largest being over 2k at Sheffield.
+Total viewers: 500-1000 at national events (again, most tickets being lifters friends and family), with the largest being over 2k at Sheffield.

 The Hard Question